mortolian/docker-yourls/README.md

 # YOURL.org

 The de facto standard self-hosted URL shortener.
 This is my mini repo for YOURL setups and notes.
+This is my quick implementation for self hosting purposes.

 # MySQL Entry Point Database Setup